Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 ### L9.
 Training Room

-When the characters first arrive here, four [kobolds](https://www.dndbeyond.com/monsters/kobold) are being trained by Ishel—a drow ambassador from the [[Kryn Dynasty]].
+When the characters first arrive here, four [kobolds](https://www.dndbeyond.com/monsters/kobold) are being trained by Ishel—a [[Dark Elves|drow]] ambassador from the [[Kryn Dynasty]].
 [Ishel](https://www.dndbeyond.com/monsters/ishel) uses the [drow](https://www.dndbeyond.com/monsters/drow) stat block but has 24 hit points, which raises his challenge rating to 1/2 (100 XP).
 He carries keys to the chest in area L10 and to the secret door in [area L19](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L19ClockworkForge "area L19").

 If Ishel is reduced to 12 hit points or fewer, he attempts to flee through [area L20](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L20PassagetotheUnderdark "area L20") and alert Stahlmast about the intruders.
-If he is captured and questioned, the drow warns the characters of the steam trap in [area L12](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L12SteamTrap "area L12").
-If pressed hard, he might mention that he belongs to Den Hythenos of the [[Kryn Dynasty]], which has an agreement with Stahlmast.
-He can also tell the characters about the path to the Underdark in area L20.
+If he is captured and questioned, the [[Dark Elves|drow]] warns the characters of the steam trap in [area L12](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L12SteamTrap "area L12").
+If pressed hard, he might mention that he belongs to [[Den]] Hythenos of the [[Kryn Dynasty]], which has an agreement with Stahlmast.
+He can also tell the characters about the path to the [[Underdark]] in area L20.

 ### L10.
 Ambassador’s Bedroom